-- Low level of public trust and confidence in the judicial system.
+- Low public trust and confidence in the Judiciary

-- To promote the establishment of an effective, transparent and independent judiciary.
+- Promote the establishment of an effective, transparent and independent judiciary.

-- To aid Ukraine’s efforts to reduce and deter corruption.
+- Aid Ukraine’s efforts to reduce and deter corruption.

-- To promote and cultivate respect for human rights in Ukraine.
+- Promote and cultivate respect for human rights in Ukraine

-USAID’s activities in the Rule of Law and Human Rights sectors focus on increasing judicial independence, accountability, and transparency, as well as promoting and cultivating respect for human rights in line with European standards, and supporting democratic labor unions.
+USAID’s support for the rule of law and human rights focuses on increasing judicial independence, accountability, and transparency, as well as promoting and cultivating respect for human rights in line with European standards.

 Human Rights in Action

-USAID supports protecting, empowering and advocating for human rights defenders, organizations, and citizens whose rights were violated, through support to the Ukrainian Helsinki Human Rights Union, an umbrella coalition of 29 human rights organizations.
-The Human Rights in Action program responds to human rights violations and empowers human rights activists through: 1) Human rights monitoring and advocacy; 2) Strategic litigation on human rights cases; 3) Awareness raising and citizen empowerment regarding human rights; 4) Strengthening the Chernihiv Educational Human Rights House; and 5) Providing legal assistance to survivors of conflict and torture.
+USAID provides support for protecting, empowering and advocating for human rights defenders, organizations, and citizens whose rights were violated, through to the Ukrainian Helsinki Human Rights Union, an umbrella coalition of 29 human rights organizations.
+The Human Rights in Action program responds to human rights violations and empowers human rights activists through: 1) human rights monitoring and advocacy; 2) strategic litigation on human rights cases; 3) awareness raising and citizen empowerment regarding human rights issues; 4) strengthening the Chernihiv Educational Human Rights House; and 5) providing legal assistance to survivors of conflict and torture.

-- The Human Rights in Action Program provided expert assistance to the design of Ukraine’s first National Human Rights Strategy through 2020 (approved by President in August 2015).
+The Human Rights in Action Program provided expert assistance to the design of Ukraine’s first-ever National Human Rights Strategy, which was approved by President in August 2015.

 With the conflict in eastern Ukraine continuing, the Human Rights in Action Program is training and support human rights monitors to investigate and document human rights abuses, file legal cases for victims and advocate for respect and accountability for human rights and humanitarian norms.